 Spiders are frequently seen across Bucks County.
 While certain members of this species may be dangerous, this is not true for most of the local varieties.

 Nonetheless, it can be aggravating to be constantly confronted with spider webs both indoors and out.
 They look unsightly, and no one likes to walk through them.
 When the population of spiders on a particular piece of property starts to seem overwhelming, then it may be time to request professional assistance.
-The presence of an inordinate number of spiders may indicate an additional pest problem that has not yet been diagnosed.
-With species like the broad-faced sac spider, common house spider, daddy-long-legs spider, grass spider and wolf spider appearing in alarming numbers, the intervention of a Bucks County exterminator may be a necessity.
+The presence of an inordinate number of spiders may indicate an additional problem that should be diagnosed by a pest control company.
+With species like the broad-faced sac spider, common house spider, grass spider and wolf spider appearing in alarming numbers, the intervention of a Bucks County exterminator may be a necessity.

 Contrary to the popular misconception, spiders are not insects but arachnids.
 Other members of this family include ticks, scorpions and mites.
 They have eight jointed legs and a hard exoskeleton.
 Typically, their bodies feature an abdomen and a head and thorax that are fused together.

 The broad-faced sac spider has a carapace that is brown or slightly red while their abdomen is yellow or gray.
 They have a dark dorsal stripe, and the front legs are noticeably thicker and darker than this spider's rear legs.
 Adult females generally measure seven to 10 millimeters in length while males are only about five to six millimeters.

 With their chevron-marked bodies in muted tones of gray and brown, the common house spider has a distinctive appearance.
 Their legs are striped, and these spiders are quite small.
 Females may only grow to about eight millimeters in length while the males only achieve about half of that size.